 Many residency programs require US clinical experience and clearly mention this in their application guidelines.
 Other programs that do not require US clinical experience officially in their application guidelines may also prefer applicants with prior US clinical experience.
 In reality, the probability of the match without US clinical experience is much lower than with US clinical experience.
 It is right to say that USCE is absolutely mandatory for competitive specialties and for applicants with low USMLE scores.
 For IMGs, it is highly recommended to have as much USCE as possible.

 Researching residency programs and their requirements often takes an enormous amount of time.
 Ready to use personalized lists not only save your time for researching program requirements but also saves your time by increasing the probability of the match.

 IMGs may apply to more than 100 programs to reach their goal.
-Applying to each additional program, over 30 programs, costs 26$.
+The application is not free.
+For example, applying IMG friendly residency programs 2020 year costs 459$ for the first 30 programs and 26$ for each additional program, over 30 programs.
+Applying for 100 programs costs 2279$.
 The personalized list helps you to apply for the right programs and often saves thousands of dollars for your limited budget that you may spend on gaining more USCE, for example.